fi3ework/react-live-route/README.md

 ## Must read ⚠️

-react-live-route is not compatible with `react-router-dom` 4.0+ due to the **`this.context.router`** become it's private API(see [here](https://github.com/ReactTraining/react-router/releases/tag/v4.4.0-beta.0)).
+react-live-route is not compatible with `react-router-dom` 4.4.0+ due to the **`this.context.router`** become it's private API(see [here](https://github.com/ReactTraining/react-router/releases/tag/v4.4.0-beta.0)).
 This could not be resolved by current design of `react-live-route` unfortunately.
-By the way, I really do not like `this.context.router` became a private API afterwards ☹️.
+You still can use it but you need to change the version of `react-router` below 4.4.0.

+This project might be re-write to compatible with `react-router` 4.4.0+, to be continued 🥳.

 ## Caveat ⚠️